AMorgaut/wakanda-node/README.md

 __TIPS:__

-This code be added to the **required.js** file at the [project](http://doc.wakanda.org/Architecture-of-Wakanda-Applications/Project.200-1022680.en.html#1022932) or [solution](http://doc.wakanda.org/Architecture-of-Wakanda-Applications/Solution.200-1022674.en.html#1022744) level to automatically initialyse all of their Wakanda thread with **wakanda-node**
+This code be added to the **required.js** file at the [project](http://doc.wakanda.org/Architecture-of-Wakanda-Applications/Project.200-1022680.en.html#1022932) or [solution](http://doc.wakanda.org/Architecture-of-Wakanda-Applications/Solution.200-1022674.en.html#1022744) level to automatically initialise all of their Wakanda threads with **wakanda-node**

 ## Architecture